robust-python/cookiecutter-robust-python/README.md

 ## About

 ### Key Features
-- Uses [cruft] to allow for easily transitioning:
+- Uses [cruft] to allow for easily transitioning between:
   - Using [maturin] vs not
   - repository/CICD provider ([github], [gitlab], [bitbucket])
   - Supported Python Versions